cardistack/cardano-nodes-docker/README.md

 ### Scenario:

-- Build 1 x docker block producing node
+- Build 1 x docker block producing node version 1.27.0

-- Build 1 x docker relay node
+- Build 1 x docker relay node version 1.27.0

-- create a docker network to allow nodes to communicate
+- Create a docker network to allow nodes to communicate

-- manually update topoloy files to get nodes talking
+- Manually update topoloy files to get nodes communicating

+- Create docker volumes that will be mounted in the docker containers when started

+- Download the docker images

 ### Prerequisites